charonfaustinus/Audio-Streamer/README.md

 # Audio-Streamer
 GUI app for streaming audio to RTMP (audio only) and Icecast with metadata.
 This was made for [MediaMTX](https://github.com/bluenviron/mediamtx) and [Icecast](https://icecast.org/) combo setup, Assume that you have server set to the same password.

 Might work on linux and mac, I didn't have devices to test it.
+This was made to be super light and barebone.
+If you want more advance option and "Video support" please use [OBS](https://github.com/obsproject/obs-studio/)

 <img width="549" height="832" alt="Screenshot 2026-03-06 205803" src="https://github.com/user-attachments/assets/8be48793-16c7-47e9-a38c-c63120c59dcb" />